 Phone: 800/USA-AOPA (872-2672)

-AOPA FlyQ EFB was created by Seattle Avionics in conjunction with AOPA.
+AOPA FlyQ EFB was created by Seattle Avionics and marketed by AOPA.

 Founded in 2002, Seattle Avionics develops cutting-edge aviation software, ChartData™ aviation data, and the popular SkyPad complete EFB solution.
 The company?s Voyager Flight Software System for Windows is a consistent winner of Aviation Consumer?s award for Best Flight Planner.
 Seattle Avionics provides state-of-the-art US and European aviation ChartData to many major aviation companies including Aspen Avionics, Honeywell (Bendix/King), and all the leading iPad applications.
 The company is working on a range of aviation software and data products designed to make general aviation flying easier, safer, more fun, and more affordable.
 Please see www.seattleavionics.com for more information.